mahmoodsamy/MongooseExpress/README.md

 ## how can you run the project

-*  go to path place and open terminal ,use this command
+*  _go to path place and open terminal ,use this command.._

 *   <h4>nodemon index.js</h4>